 Manhattan Concert Productions proudly presents its 20th Anniversary Concert with renowned conductors Craig Arnold, Duane Davis, and Simon Carrington for one night only at legendary Carnegie Hall!
-Reuniting 20 years later and to mark MCP’s 20th Anniversary Season, all three conductors will be presenting the same masterworks they first conducted 20 years ago to the date.
+Celebrating MCP’s 20th anniversary, this concert reprises the same repertoire and conductors as the very first concert presented by MCP on the same date in 1999.
 This is a concert not to be missed!

 Under the batons of these conductors, the Masterwork Festival Chorus, professional soloists, and the New York City Chamber Orchestra, the program will include Mozart’s riveting Coronation Mass, one of Mozart’s most popular masses and an overall spirited work, Vivaldi’s magnificent Gloria, another favorite among listeners, and lastly Fauré’s serene Requiem.

 Craig Arnold has conducted in most of the United States, frequently at Carnegie Hall, Lincoln Center, Orchestra Hall in Chicago, and other major venues throughout the world.
 Having recently completed a tenure as Director of Choral Activities and Conductor of the internationally renowned Nordic Choir at Luther College in Decorah, Iowa, he is currently the Artistic Director and Chairman of Manhattan Concert Productions, which he founded in 1999.
 He is also conductor of the professional Manhattan Chorale.